 Dark Fantasy isn’t just to take a break from all the bright and happiness, though.
 It’s a chance to spread your imagination and challenge it.
 Authors will use this genre to retell existing stories.
 What if Gaston and The Beast actually had a plan together, but went awry when Belle charmed both of them?
 What if The Wolf and The Witch were trying to out-do each other, getting more and more corrupted by their own magic?
 The possibilities are endless!

 The focus of Dark Fantasy is directed away from the frills and lace, and towards the actual point of the story.
 Which is often refreshing to readers and writers alike.
 The fun is in the different perspective.
 A shift from the main thoroughfare.
 A closer look at the actual topics being brought up by the author.

 Dark Fantasy often deals with realistic issues.
 The nitty-gritty.
 It goes deeper than the more light-hearted Fantasy.
 It shows readers the true darkness that resides in us all.

-If you’re interested in reading Dark Fantasy works, check out my book Raven Queen, Arise on Amazon today!
-It’s my first dark high fantasy book in the Temple of Vengeance series, a quadrilogy of epic releases featuring the assertive anti-heroine Illyria and containing more swords, sorcery, and sex than the law allows.
+If you’re interested in reading Dark Fantasy works, check out my books Raven Queen, Arise—free on Kindle Unlimited, and available in audiobook, paperback and hardcover—and its prequel, Death Descends, which is free!
+Both are my first dark high fantasy books in the Temple of Vengeance series, a quadrilogy of epic releases featuring the assertive anti-heroine Illyria and containing more swords, sorcery, and sex than the law allows.

 Rising from a mass grave with scars from her brutal murder, crossing back into the living world with her trusted raven guide, oh and a partnership with Death himself.
-You don’t want to miss this exciting, ultra-dark fantasy coming October 2021.
+You don’t want to miss this exciting, ultra-dark fantasy – available now!